anishaagarwal/Starbucks-Beverages---Visual-Index/README.md

 ← `script.js`: If you're feeling fancy you can add interactivity to your site with JavaScript.

 ← `.eslintrc.json`: This one is weird!
+Best to leave it alone.
+All it's doing is setting some rules to prevent a bunch of unnecessary red dots appearing in your Javascript file.

 ![Glitch](https://cdn.glitch.com/a9975ea6-8949-4bab-addb-8a95021dc2da%2FLogo_Color.svg?v=1602781328576)